NRG Stadium: Soccer

 NRG Stadium also hosts international soccer matches.
 The games are generally held in the spring and summer before the NFL season starts.
 The stadium hosted CONCACAF Gold Cup matches from 2005 to 2011.
-The Gold Cup matches in 2007 included Round 1 matches, and a quarterfinal doubleheader match.
+The Gold Cup matches in 2007 included first round matches, and a quarterfinal doubleheader match.
 The venue's attendance record was set during a preparation match between the Mexico national team and the U.S. men's soccer team.

-On February 6, 2008, USA–Mexico was held at Reliant Stadium to a capacity crowd of 70,103.
-The previous USA vs. Mexico match in Reliant Stadium drew a sellout crowd of 69,582 fans on May 8, 2003 and is the largest home crowd for the U.S. men's national team this decade, until the USA played Mexico for a capacity crowd of 79,156 fans in Giants Stadium in East Rutherford, New Jersey for the 2009 CONCACAF Gold Cup Final.
+On February 6, 2008, United States v Mexico was held at Reliant Stadium to a capacity crowd of 70,103.
+The previous USA v Mexico match in Reliant Stadium drew a sellout crowd of 69,582 fans on May 8, 2003 and was the largest home crowd for the United States men's national team that decade, until they played Mexico for a capacity crowd of 79,156 fans in Giants Stadium in East Rutherford, New Jersey for the 2009 CONCACAF Gold Cup final.

 Reliant Stadium hosted the 2010 MLS All-Star Game as 70,728 fans watched Manchester United defeat the MLS All-Stars 5–2.

 On January 25, 2012, Venezuela played a friendly match with Mexico, with Mexico winning 3–1.
 On May 31, 2013, Mexico played another friendly, with Nigeria, which ended in a 2–2 draw.

 In June 2016, NRG Stadium hosted two matches in the group stage and one semifinal in the Copa América Centenario.
-Costa Rica beat Colombia 3-2.
-Mexico and Venezuela drew 1-1.
-Argentina beat United States 4-0.
-Lionel Messi scored a free kick, making him Argentina's all-time leading scorer.
+Costa Rica beat Colombia 3–2.
+Mexico and Venezuela drew 1–1.
+Argentina beat the United States 4–0; Lionel Messi scored a free kick, making him Argentina's all-time leading scorer.

 2026 FIFA World Cup

-NRG Stadium will host multiple matches during the 2026 World Cup.
+NRG Stadium will host seven matches during the 2026 FIFA World Cup.
 It is one of eleven US venues which have been selected.
-It is also one of two venues in Texas which have been selected to host matches, the other being AT&T Stadium in the Dallas-Fort Worth Metroplex.
+It is also one of two venues in Texas which have been selected to host matches, the other being AT&T Stadium in Arlington.
 During the event, the stadium will be temporarily renamed to "Houston Stadium" in accordance with FIFA's policy on corporate sponsored names.
+The stadium will host five group stage matches, one Round of 32 match, and one Round of 16 match on Independence Day.

 College basketball

-The stadium has hosted the NCAA Division I men's basketball tournament several times, including the 2008, 2010 & 2015 South Regional semifinals and finals, and the Final Four in 2011 and 2016.
-It will host the Final Four again in 2023.
+The stadium has hosted the NCAA Division I men's basketball tournament several times, including the 2008, 2010 and 2015 South Regional semifinals and finals, and the Final Four in 2011, 2016, and 2023.